adaapp-sd3/jogging-times-database-LConradLB/README.md

 Your task is to implement the backend and database to allow the app to meet the following requirements:

-- Users can create accounts with a name, email address, and password
+- Users can create accounts with a name, email address, and password /
-- User passwords are stored securely according to best practise
+- User passwords are stored securely according to best practise /
-- Users can log into their account
+- Users can log into their account /
-- Logged in users can log out of their account
+- Logged in users can log out of their account/
 - The main page of the app shows:
-  - A set of statistics - total distance, total duration, and average speed across all jogs
+  - A set of statistics - total distance, total duration, and average speed across all jogs /
-  - A 'add new jogging time' button
+  - A 'add new jogging time' button /
-  - A list of every previous jogging time
+  - A list of every previous jogging time/
-- Clicking on the 'add new jogging time' button takes the user to a form where they can create jogging times
+- Clicking on the 'add new jogging time' button takes the user to a form where they can create jogging times/
-- Clicking on an existing jogging time takes the user to a form where they can edit or delete the time
+- Clicking on an existing jogging time takes the user to a form where they can edit or delete the time/
 - Improve the general app security through e.g. form validations, revising the login system, etc.